Home Improvement

 Shower Doors

 Tinted glass offers privacy and comes in a variety of colors.
 Textured glass is available to complement your bathroom’s décor, and can be frosted or pebbled for more visual appeal.
-You can also make Glass Partitions for your shower room to achieve a sleek and contemporary look.
+You can also make glass partitions for your shower room to achieve a sleek and contemporary look.
 These custom glass partitions offer both privacy and a spacious feel, enhancing the overall aesthetic of your bathroom.

 Framed shower doors are a great option if you are on a budget or prefer a more traditional style.
 They are usually less expensive than frameless options and use thinner tempered glass because the metal frame supports it.
 The frames come in a variety of designs and colors to match your decor.
 They also require less time to install because the premeasured frames fit almost any shower opening.
 Framed doors also have the added benefit of being able to open inward and outward, unlike frameless doors which only open in one direction.